How do I select a dog boarding kennel?

 Dogs are social animals who like hanging out with other dogs, so kennels can be lots of fun.
 If you chose to kennel, here are some things to think about so you chose the right kennel for you and your family.
 A good kennel will answer your questions over the phone and in-person at an on-site visit.
 While many articles encourage you to drop in so you can see how a kennel is “really run”, a better approach is to make an appointment.
 Why?
 If a kennel is dirty or bad, getting a couple of hours notice isn’t going to give the kennel operator enough time to make it right before you arrive.
 If you scheduled a time to meet, your kennel operator can adjust their work schedule so you can spend as much time with them as you want, while not interrupting the dogs’ feeding, playing and housekeeping schedule.
-You should be able to see the entire facility including where your dog will stay.
+You should be able to see the entire facility including where your dog will stay, play and poop.
 If you can’t you might want to think twice about whether you want to leave your dog there.

 There’s a huge difference between a kennel owner or manager and those who care for and spend time with your dog.
 The caregivers can’t just love dogs, they must have the experience and training to recognize dog body language and the signs of illness.

 Who are your dog’s caregivers?
 Can you talk with and meet them, not just the manager?

 What animal health and well-being qualifications and experience do they have?